Flavors: World Spice Merchants are Flavoring the World from Columbia Falls and the Emerald City

-Bevill harbors her gold in the storefront in Seattle, and in the 7500 square foot red metal building right on the edge of the Glacier Park International Airport.
+Bevill harbors her gold in the storefront in Seattle, and in the 7,500-square-foot red metal building right on the edge of the Glacier Park International Airport.

-"My first career was as a medical herbalist so I trained in botany and plant chemistry.
-I worked in the herbal medicine industry for a long time, so plants have always been one of my passions.”
+"My first career was as a medical herbalist so I trained in botany and plant chemistry," she said.
+"I worked in the herbal medicine industry for a long time, so plants have always been one of my passions.”

-Fortuitously, at a time when she was in between jobs, “I was climbing the stairs from the waterfront, and I looked right instead of left, and ended up in the spice shop, and the rest is history, so it was just literally luck.”
+Fortuitously, at a time when she was in between jobs, “I was climbing the stairs from the waterfront, and I looked right instead of left, and ended up in the spice shop, and the rest is history.

-Of her new space, “It’s a far cry from where we started in 2005 which was basically a 20-feet by 40-feet storefront,” she said.
+The new space is "a far cry from where we started in 2005, which was basically a 20-feet by 40-feet storefront,” she said.
 “Over the years we went into our first warehouse on Stone Way, which was about 1500 square feet, and a few years later to Wallingford,” doubling their space to 3500 square feet.

 "I’d like to say I spent most of my adult life working to get back to Montana.”

 In the warehouse found right on the edge of the Glacier Park International Airport, Bevill initially designed her facility using Legos.
 She wanted a smooth flow from the delivery trucks dropping product off at the garage doors to move around the corner where bulk items in restaurant sized containers are found to a packing area where smaller and popular spices are found and placed in jars or bags.
 Then separate rooms form the show room, and the packaging room for putting together orders to be mailed out to customers.
 The mail area also contains the teas, keeping them separated from being contaminated by the more powerful spices.

-"Over 125 spices never change.
-We always have coriander, fennel, paprika, the standards, but we’re such spice geeks.
+"Over 125 spices never change," she said.
+"We always have coriander, fennel, paprika, the standards, but we’re such spice geeks.
 As soon as we hear about something we just have to taste it.”

-Bevill suggests keeping spices seasonally.
-“My recommendation for people is to turn over the spice cabinet four times a year, and so I just shop seasonally, just like you would for fresh vegetables.”
-“In the fall I stock up with all of my pumpkin spices and things I like to use in the crock pot, things for the holidays.
+“My recommendation for people is to turn over the spice cabinet four times a year, and so I just shop seasonally, just like you would for fresh vegetables," she said.
+"In the fall I stock up with all of my pumpkin spices and things I like to use in the crock pot, things for the holidays.
 Come January it’s a whole different story.
 Then I ‘m thinking about healthy eating.
 I ‘m thinking about the February holidays like Mardi Gras, Chinese New Year.”
-For spring, “Suddenly there’s more vegetables so I want more salt.”

 Next time you seek flavor in your dishes, World Spice Merchants may be able to provide the needed energy and aroma.